agileminor/carnd-cloning/README.md

 - vary threshold to include images with -0.1 < steering angle < 0.1
 	- initial results with 0 threshold (all small angles excluded) has very low acc, but predictions on 3 test images are better than higher acc runs!
 	- no significant difference between the runs, except threshold of 0.6 performed worse than the rest

+- vary samples per epoch from 4096 to 45056
+	- most models did very poorly, quick turned off the road.
+Best were 4096, 16384, 32768 samples per epoch.
+Best overall was 32768, but none were as good as previous best

+- try 64x64 image (instead of 200x66, default Nvidia size)
+	- results no different

+- try using HSV instead of RGB
+	- no improvement

+- tried adding horizontally shifted images
+	- model performed significantly worse, both in terms of reported acc/loss and simulation

+- tried various epochs, all with samples per epoch of 32K
+	- no improvement with different # of epochs, above 8 epochs all output values are the same